-- active duty, active duty for training,
+- active duty and active duty for training,

 - initial active duty for training,

-- inactive-duty training,
+- inactive duty training,

 - full-time National Guard duty,

-- absences for examinations to determine fitness,
+- absences from work for examinations to determine fitness for any of the above types of duty,

-- funeral honors duty by National Guard or reserve members, and
+- funeral honors duty by National Guard or Reserve members, and

 According to a Thompson Publishing Company’s Special Report, "Return from Duty, Return to Work: Understanding the Employer’s New USERRA Obligations" (2006), there is no exclusion for executive, managerial, or professional employees.
 The law even protects temporary, part-time, probationary, and seasonal employees, as well as employees on strike, layoff, or leave of absence.
 It does not, however, apply to individuals who act as independent contractors rather than as employees.